l2ktech/AmazingHand/README.md

 ![3Dparts](assets/3Dparts.jpg)

-Here is a guide to explain how to print all the needed custom parts:
+Here is a guide explaining how to print all the needed custom parts:
 [=> 3D Printing Guide](/docs/AmazingHand_3DprintingTips.pdf)
 ![3DPrint_example](/assets/3DPrint.jpg)